 Someone who keeps Kosher is aware of the provenance of the food and utensils in their own kitchen.
 They have access to their own kitchen.
 And thus they trust their food is Kosher.

 With a self-supe store, they have the same type of knowledge and access to food production as if it was their own kitchen.
 If they like what they find on a store’s associated self-supe webpage, then they can be confident that the food they buy at the store is at least as Kosher as food from their home kitchen.

 Peruse the premises of self-supe stores in person as well as virtually through the pictures, videos, and text on the store’s website.
 Pepper the store staff with your Kashrus questions in real-time via the phone, texting, and social media.
 Self-supe stores welcome and encourage inquiries and investigations.
 Find out about the food and utensils; about how the food is prepared; and about the people preparing it.
 Know as much as if you had prepared the food yourself with your own handpicked kitchen staff and carefully monitored utensils.

-Self-supe information includes details like when ovens were Kashered, which dishes and utensils were Toveled and when, who turned on the cooking fire, the basis for deciding each ingredient is Kosher, when the food was prepared, how vegetables were checked, info on taking Challah, Mechiras Chametz, and much more.
+Self-supe information includes details like when ovens were Kashered, which dishes and utensils were Toveled and when, who turned on the cooking fire, the basis for deciding each ingredient is Kosher, when the food was prepared, how vegetables were checked, info on the taking Challah, Mechiras Chametz, and much more.

 Click the self-supe links you encounter at farmersmarket.pizza, such as this one:

-to check out the self-supe pages.
+to check out the self-supe pages on this website.